msetsma/ducky-pad-pro/README.md

 ## ⚠️ **Disclaimer**

 - The designs and configurations in this repository are provided as-is.
 If you manage to damage your duckyPad Pro or case during printing, assembly, or use, that’s on you.
 - **Use at your own risk.** Building things can be fun, but it does require some basic competence.
-If something goes wrong, double-check your steps, printer settings, or maybe just your life choices.
+If something goes wrong, double-check your steps, printer settings.
 - While this should be straightforward, **precision matters.** If you think duct tape is a valid tool for fine assembly, you might want to ask for help.
-- **In short**: If you break it, it is your fault it.
+- **In short**: If you break it, it is your fault.
 Build responsibly, have fun, and don’t blame me if your DIY skills aren’t up to par.
+---

 ## **Usage**